Microsporum nanum: Plant extracts

 The Curcuma longa L. is a perennial herb, which belongs to the ginger family, Zingiberaceae.
 The essential oil from the leaves of the herb is effective in treating many pathogenic fungi, such as Epidermophyton floccosum, M. gypseum, M. nanum, T. mentagrophytes, T. rubrum, and T. violaceum.
-The essential oil is mainly composed of 26.4% terpinolene, 8% α-phellendren, 7.4% terpinen-4-ol, and 3.2% Sabinyl acetate.
-The oil is fungistatic and fungicidal to Microsporum nanum at concentrations of 2.0 and 2.5 µL/mL respectively.
+The essential oil is mainly composed of 26.4% terpinolene, 8% α-phellandrene, 7.4% terpinen-4-ol, and 3.2% sabinyl acetate.
+The oil is fungistatic and fungicidal to Microsporum nanum at concentrations of 2.0 and 2.5 μL/mL respectively.
 The treatment completely inhibits the mycelia growth of the ringworm caused by Microsporum nanum, Epidermophyton floccosum, Trichophyton rubrum, and Trichophyton violaceum.
 No adverse effect is reported yet.
 In addition, the juice from the rhizome of Curcuma longa also be used to treat skin infections, indolent ulcers, inflamed joints, and in purulent ophthalmia.